jekyllstein/Reinforcement-Learning-Sutton-Barto-Exercise-Solutions/Chapter_1.md

 process?
 Now think again.
 Suppose the opponent did not take advantage of symmetries.
 In that case, should we?
 Is it true, then, that symmetrically equivalent positions should necessarily have the same value?
+> The value function table can be modified so that symmetrically equivalent positions are mapped to the same value rather than storing a separate value for each position.
+For evaluating candidate moves that result in symmetrically equivalent positions we might pick randomly if they all contain the highest value function estimate.
+If we play an opponent that does not treat equivalent positions the same, then we should not consider the symmetries for our value function because the behavior of the opponent will cause them to not be equivalent regarding our ability to win the game.

 *Exercise 1.3: Greedy Play* Suppose the reinforcement learning player was greedy, that is, it always played the move that brought it to the position that it rated the best.
 Might it learn to play better, or worse, than a nongreedy player?
 What problems might occur?
+> When we begin the learning process the value function is an estimation that is continually updated.
+The first move or set of moves that lead to a winning outcome will initially be the only moves that appear better than the alternatives.
+If that set of actions is not really the optimal then the greedy system will only ever explore those moves continually reinforcing the above average value function.
+A non-greedy player will explore some additional moves that may not have a higher value estimate at the moment.
+However after the value function is updated there is a greater chance of finding a move that has a higher value that what was previously considered optimal.

 *Exercise 1.4: Learning from Exploration* Suppose learning updates occurred after all moves, including exploratory moves.
 If the step-size parameter is appropriately reduced